Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Description of the algorithms

-\begin{Remark} {\rm The {\it NNcontPI} Algo can be viewed as a combination of the DNN algorithm designed in \cite{hanE16} and dynamic programming.
+\begin{remark} {\rm The {\it NNcontPI} algorithm can be viewed as a combination of the DNN algorithm designed in \cite{hanE16} and dynamic programming.
 In the algorithm presented in \cite{hanE16}, which totally ignores the dynamic programming principle, one learns all the optimal controls $A(.;\beta_n)$, $n$ $=$ $0,\ldots,N-1$ at the same time, by performing one unique stochastic gradient descent.
 This is efficient as all the parameters of all the NN are getting trained at the same time, using the same mini-batches.
-However, when the number of layers of the global neural network gathering all the NN $A(.;\beta_n)$, $n=0,\ldots,N-1$ is large (say $ \sum_{n=0}^{N-1} \ell_n$ $\geq$ $100$, where $\ell_n$ is the number of layers in $A(. ,\beta_n)$), then one is likely to observe vanishing or exploding gradient problems that will affect the training of the weights and biais of the first layers of the global NN (see \cite{ger17} for more details).
-Therefore, it may be more reasonable to make use of the dynamic programming structure when $N$ is large, and learn the optimal policy sequentially as proposed in our {\it NNcontPI} Algo.
-Notice that a similar idea was already used in \cite{guylab10} in the context of uncertain volatility model where the authors use a specific parametrization for the feedback control instead of a DNN adopted more generally here. } \ep \end{Remark}
+However, when the number of layers of the global neural network gathering all the $A(.;\beta_n)$, for $n=0,\ldots,N-1$ is large (say $ \sum_{n=0}^{N-1} \ell_n$ $\geq$ $100$, where $\ell_n$ is the number of layers in $A(. ,\beta_n)$), then one is likely to observe vanishing or exploding gradient problems that will affect the training of the weights and bias of the first layers of the global NN (see \cite{ger17} for more details). } \ep \end{remark}

-\begin{Remark} {\rm The {\it NNcontPI} Algo does not require value function iteration, but instead is based on performance iteration by keeping track of the estimated optimal policies computed in backward recursion.
-The value function is then computed in \reff{estimValuePI} as the gain functional associated to the estimated optimal policies $(\hat a_k^M)_k$.
-Consequently, it provides usually a low bias estimate but induces possibly high variance estimate and large complexity, especially when $N$ is large. } \ep \end{Remark}
+\begin{remark} {\rm The {\it NNcontPI} algorithm does not require value function iteration, but instead is based on performance iteration by keeping track of the estimated optimal policies computed in backward recursion.
+The value function is then computed in \reff{estimValuePI} as the gain functional associated with the estimated optimal policies $(\hat a_k^M)_k$.
+Consequently, it provides usually a low bias estimate but induces possibly high variance estimate and large complexity, especially when $N$ is large. } \ep \end{remark}